 What is UI design?

-It might be challenging for providing a satisfactory answer to the question “What does a UI designer do?”.
+It might be challenging to provide a satisfactory answer to the question, “What does a UI designer do?”.
 Designers who work on user interfaces pay special attention to the eye-catching elements that users tap into to do actions.
 These may include features like the font, color palettes, buttons, animation, and other graphics.

 It may also be used to describe the following: